c1505/prompt-engineering/README.md

 ## Future Directions

 - Researcher Resolver
-    - Error handling and retries for the API requests.
     - Asking each question from a different viewpoint to generate diverse answers.
         - scientist
         - researcher